aosabook/500lines/pedometer/chapter.md

 ### Low-pass and High-pass Filters
 A **filter** is a tool used in signal processing to remove an unwanted component from a signal.

 A **low-pass filter** allows low-frequency signals through, while attenuating signals higher than a set threshold.
 Conversely, a **high-pass filter** allows high-frequency signals through, while attenuating signals below a set threshold.
 Using music as an analogy, a low-pass filter can be used to get rid of the treble, while and a high-pass filter can be used to get rid of the bass.

-In our situation, the frequency, measured in Hz, depends on how quickly the acceleration is changing.
+In our situation, the frequency, measured in Hz, indicates how quickly the acceleration is changing.
 A constant acceleration has a frequency of 0 Hz, while a non-constant acceleration has a non-zero frequency.
 This means that our constant gravitational acceleration is a 0 Hz signal, while user acceleration is not.

 For each component, we can pass total acceleration through a low-pass filter, and we'll be left with just the gravitational acceleration time series.
 Then, we can subtract gravitational acceleration from total acceleration, and we'll have the user acceleration time series.